-A. If you make the transfers to a revocable or so-called "living trust", since you can revoke the trust and remove all of the assets at any time, this transfer is ignored for Medicaid purposes and you are considered the owner of all of the assets placed into the trust, the same as if no trust were created.

-B. If you make the transfer to an irrevocable trust, then it will constitute a gift and potentially create gift taxes (see gift discussion above).2 The Medicaid rules cause all assets in the trust to be considered as available to you (and therefore an asset of yours) to the extent that the trustee has any discretion to use the trust funds for your benefit, whether or not the trustee actually uses them for your benefit.
-In addition, the "look back period" for counting trust assets as your assets is five years, rather than three years for outright transfers to your children.
+- A. If you make the transfers to a revocable or so-called "living trust", since you can revoke the trust and remove all of the assets at any time, this transfer is ignored for Medicaid purposes and you are considered the owner of all of the assets placed into the trust, the same as if no trust were created.
+However, any transfer of assets to a trust may result in any otherwise "exempt asset" now be countable for purposes of Medicaid eligibility (e.g. certain transfers of a residence). - B. If you make the transfer to an irrevocable trust, then it will constitute a gift and potentially create gift (see gift discussion above) and generation skipping tax issues which are beyond the scope of this Alert.
+The Medicaid rules cause all assets in the trust to be considered as available to you (and therefore an asset of yours) to the extent that the trustee has any discretion to use the trust funds for your benefit, whether or not the trustee actually uses them for your benefit.
+In addition, the Look Back Period for counting trust assets as your assets is also Sixty (60) months.